-The A199 Medicine with a Foundation Year (6 Year) course began as a local initiative to widen access to medicine from under-represented groups in the East Midlands.
-For 2024 entry there are 35 places and up to 25 will be reserved for applicants resident in the East Midlands.
-All applicants must meet the widening access criteria as published on the Medical School website https://www2.le.ac.uk/departments/medicine and 'Study With Us' webpages.
+The A199 Medicine with a Foundation Year (6 Year) course began as a local initiative to widen access to Medicine from under-represented groups in the East Midlands.
+For 2026 entry, there are 38 places; up to 15 of those will be reserved for applicants residing in the East Midlands.
+All applicants must meet the widening access criteria as published on the Medical School website: https://le.ac.uk/study/medicine/entry-requirements/foundation